mfem/mfem/CONTRIBUTING.md

       - [ ] In `examples.md`, list the example under the appropriate categories, add new categories if necessary.
       - [ ] Add a short description of the example in the "Extensive Examples" section of `features.md`.
 - [ ] New miniapps:
-   - [ ] All sample runs at the top of the miniapp source file(s) work.
+   - [ ] All sample runs at the top of the miniapp source file work.
    - [ ] Update top-level `makefile` and `makefile` in corresponding miniapp directory.
    - [ ] Add the miniapp binary and any files generated by it to the top-level `.gitignore` file.
    - [ ] Update CMake build system: